-Day 1: We start our adventure travelling through the vineyards of the Clare Valley wine region, but soon enough we’re heading into the rugged Outback through the historic town of Melrose, gateway to the Flinders Ranges.
-We enjoy an easy stroll through the awesome Alligator Gorge, which is sometimes bursting with wild flowers.
+Day 1 We start our adventure travelling through the vineyards of the Clare Valley wine region, but soon enough we’re heading into the rugged Outback through the historic town of Melrose, gateway to the Flinders Ranges.
+We enjoy an easy stroll through the towering red sandstone cliffs in Alligator Gorge, which is sometimes bursting with wild flowers.
 We’ll then settle in the heart of the Southern Flinders Ranges for the night.

-Day 3: It’s a big day driving up the Stuart Highway, with several pit stops en route.
-Our mission today is to reach the majestic Watarrka National Park (Kings Canyon) where we’ll camp for the night on an authentic station.
+Day 3 It’s a big day driving up the Stuart Highway, with several pitstops en-route.
+Watch the changing landscapes from Mulga woodlands, escarpments and nearby ranges.
+Our mission today is to reach the majestic Watarrka National Park (Kings Canyon) where we will camp for the night on an authentic station.

-Day 4: We get up early to explore Watarrka (Kings Canyon), where you’ll need to stop to admire and photograph the massive sandstone walls, vast canyon floor and stunning gorges.
+Day 4 We get up early to explore Watarrka (Kings Canyon), where you will need to stop to admire and photograph the massive sandstone walls, vast canyon floor and stunning gorges.
 On the Canyon Rim Walk (3-4 hours), you’ll experience the beautiful Garden of Eden and learn more about the local Aboriginal culture.
 After lunch, we begin our journey into Uluru (Ayers Rock).
 Nothing will prepare you for the sight of Uluru.
-We quickly set up camp before learning about the local Aboriginal History at the Uluru Kata Tjuta Aboriginal Cultural Centre.
+We quickly set up camp before learning about the local Aboriginal History at the Uluru Kata-Tjuta Aboriginal Cultural Centre.
 Soon after we’ll be experiencing our first awe-inspiring Uluru sunset, taking time to absorb the beauty and majesty of this place.

-All Meals (5 Breakfasts, 6 Lunches & 5 Dinners), accommodation & National Park entry fees.
+All meals (5 breakfasts, 6 lunches & 5 dinners), 3 nights camping + 2 nights in dormitory accommodation & National Park entry fees.

 6 Days/5 Nights